 The History Department also has strong links to study centers and specialized programs across campus that support collaborative research and training, including African American and African Studies, American Indian Studies, Asia Pacific American Studies Program, Chicano/Latino Studies, Center for Gender in Global Context, H-Net: Humanities & Social Sciences Online, and Jewish Studies.
 Meanwhile, the MSU library has world-class collections in U.S. history, including the Russell B. Nye Popular Culture Collection, the American Radicalism Collection, the Ethnic Studies Collection, the Comic Book Collection, the Changing Men Collection, the Lesbian, Gay, Bisexual and Transgender Collection, and one of the country’s largest historical culinary collections.

-Faculty in this caucus include Glenn Chambers, Emily Conroy-Krutz, Pero Dagbovie, Kirsten Fermaglich, Lisa Fine, LaShawn Harris, Peter Knupfer, Georgina Montgomery, Javier Pescador, Susan Sleeper-Smith, Michael Stamm, Thomas Summerhill, Helen Zoe Veit, Naoko Wake, and John Waller.
+Faculty in this caucus include Glenn Chambers, Emily Conroy-Krutz, Pero Dagbovie, Kirsten Fermaglich, Lisa Fine, LaShawn Harris, Peter Knupfer, Sharon Leon, Georgina Montgomery, Javier Pescador, Susan Sleeper-Smith, Michael Stamm, Thomas Summerhill, Helen Zoe Veit, Naoko Wake, and John Waller.